honeycombio/beeline-nodejs/README.md

 # Instrumented packages

 The following is a list of packages we've added instrumentation for.
 Some actually add context to events, while others are only instrumented to enable context propagation (mostly the `Promise`-like packages.)

 * bluebird - instrumented only for context propagation
-* express - adds columns with prefix `express/`
+* express - adds columns with prefix `app.`
-* http - adds columns with prefix `http/`
+* http - adds columns with prefix `http.`
-* https - adds columns with prefix `http/`
+* https - adds columns with prefix `http.`
 * mpromise - instrumented only for context propagation
-* mysql2 - adds columns with prefix `mysql/`
+* mysql2 - adds columns with prefix `mysql2.`
-* react-dom/server - adds columns with prefix `react-dom/`
+* react-dom/server - adds columns with prefix `react.`
 * sequelize - instrumented only for context propagation

 (if you'd like to see anything more here, please file an issue or :+1: one already filed!)